pleich/Cutoffs-for-Broadcast-Protocols/README.md

 ## Experiment Data

-We include the data generated for the experiments in the [paper](TODO) as a `zip` files in the release artifacts.
+We include the data generated for the experiments in the [paper](TODO) as `zip` files in the release artifacts.
 They include the generated protocols as `.broadcast` files, as well as the `experiment` files which include the outcome of the reachability algorithm.